jhielson/neurorobotics_simulation_Neuro4PD/README.md

 $ roslaunch webots_ros complete_test.launch
 ```

 7. On the left side of the simulator, you will see some details about the Webots world file.
-Among those information, there will be details about the robot.
+Among those information, there will be also details about the robot.
 Select NAO and, then, controller.
 Switch the controller to nao_demo_python.

 8. Now, you have the robot running a simple generic code integrated with ROS.